 A REIT is not treated as holding the assets of a TRS or other taxable subsidiary corporation or as receiving any income that the subsidiary earns.
-Rather, the stock issued by the subsidiary is an asset in the hands of the REIT, and the REIT generally recognizes as income the dividends, if any, that it receives from the subsidiary.
+Rather, the stock issued by the subsidiary is an asset in the hands of the

+REIT, and the REIT generally recognizes as income the dividends, if any, that it receives from the subsidiary.
 This treatment can affect the gross income and asset test calculations that apply to the REIT, as described below.
 Because a parent REIT does not include the assets and income of such subsidiary corporations in determining the parent's compliance with the REIT requirements, such entities may be used by the parent REIT to undertake indirectly activities that the REIT rules might otherwise preclude it from doing directly or through pass-through subsidiaries or render commercially unfeasible (for example, activities that give rise to certain categories of income such as nonqualifying hedging income or inventory sales).

 Certain restrictions imposed on TRSs are intended to ensure that such entities will be subject to appropriate levels of federal income taxation.
-First, a TRS may not deduct interest payments made in any year to an affiliated REIT to the extent that such payments exceed, generally, 50% of the TRS's adjusted taxable income for that year (although the TRS may carry forward to, and deduct in, a succeeding year the disallowed interest amount if the

-50% test is satisfied in that year).
+For example, a TRS may not deduct interest payments made in any year to an affiliated REIT to the extent that such payments exceed, generally, 50% of the TRS's adjusted taxable income for that year (although the TRS may carry forward to, and deduct in, a succeeding year the disallowed interest amount if the 50% test is satisfied in that year).
 In addition, if amounts are paid to a REIT or deducted by a TRS due to transactions between a REIT, its tenants and/or a TRS, that exceed the amount that would be paid to or deducted by a party in an arm's-length transaction, the REIT generally will be subject to an excise tax equal to 100% of such excess.
+Also, for taxable years beginning after December 31, 2017, overall limitations on the deductibility of net interest expense could apply to our TRSs.

 We have elected to treat certain of our domestic and foreign subsidiaries as TRSs and we may form or invest in other domestic or foreign TRSs in the future.
-Our domestic TRSs are fully subject to corporate income tax on their taxable income.
+Our domestic TRSs are fully subject to corporate income tax on their taxable income (currently at a rate of 21%).
 To the extent that our TRSs pay any taxes, they will have less cash available for distribution to us.
 If dividends are paid by domestic TRSs to us, then the dividends we designate and pay to our stockholders who are taxed at individual rates, up to the amount of dividends that we receive from such entities, generally will be eligible to be taxed at the reduced 20% maximum federal rate applicable to qualified dividend income.
 See "-Taxation of U.S. Holders-Taxation of U.S. Holders on Distributions on Capital Stock."